sharisung/Airbnb-Analysis-for-Seattle-Chicago-and-Austin/README.md

 url-link: https://data.world/ahalps/social-influence-on-shopping

 This dataset is from a social media survey from 'Whatsgooly'.
-1500,000 people from different age groups answer questions about which platforms influence their online shopping habits.
+People from different age groups answer questions about which platforms influence their online shopping habits.
 From this data, we want to investigate the overall effectiveness of digital marketing, which age groups it has the most influence on, which platforms do the best job of advertising and what makes their platform a better for digital marketing.
 These questions can be answered by looking into the various platforms used by different age groups and the sale rate of these platforms for products that they advertise.
+The dataset has 6 features and 1450 observations.